Power Manager lets you automate sophisticated tasks and improve your Mac's power management.

 Who is Power Manager for?

-Where Mac OS X's built-in tools and features stop, Power Manager starts.
+Where macOS's built-in tools and features stop, Power Manager starts.
 Power Manager is designed for power users; people who use their Mac for their work and hobbies.

 Power Manager is used by everyone from individuals who want to automate their back-up routine, to multi-national organisations who need more control over their Mac networks.

-Designed for professionals who have outgrown the tools included with Mac OS X.
+Designed for professionals who have outgrown the tools included with macOS.

 Power Manager lets you focus on what needs to be done instead of learning about configuration files, user sessions, and other technical edge cases.
 Power Manager helps you avoid the frustration that can make seemingly simple tasks difficult.